sequenceiq/slider/src/site/markdown/rolehistory.md

-This may imply that new requests that could be explicity placed will now only be randomly placed -however, it is moot on the basis that if there are outstanding container requests it means the RM cannot grant resources: new requests at the same priority (i.e. same Hoya Role ID) will not be granted either.
+This may imply that new requests that could be explicity placed will now only be randomly placed -however, it is moot on the basis that if there are outstanding container requests it means the RM cannot grant resources: new requests at the same priority (i.e. same Slider Role ID) will not be granted either.

 The only scenario where this would be different is if the resource requirements of instances of the target role were decreated during a cluster flex such that